 On The Trails Highlights

-You can experience spring with one of the many public programs for Programs for kids or adults, with field ID pocket guides available at the RBG Shop, and great lunch time dining available at the RBG Centre restaurant.
-If you’re looking for a guided walk try the WIN walk in Hendrie Valley, or one of our weekly free Sunday Back to Nature walks also listed in our public programs calendar.
-Walks rotate between four locations, one for each week of the month and are provided by RBG volunteers.
+You can experience summer through one of RBG’s many Public Programs for kids or adults, with pocket guides available at the RBG Shop.
+Lunchtime dining is available at the RBG Centre’s Garden Cafe.
+If you’re looking for a guided walk, try one of our free Back to Nature walks, weekly on Sundays and listed in our public programs calendar.
+Walks provided by RBG volunteers and rotate between four locations, one for each week of the month.

 There are five main trailhead locations: Princess Point, Westdale, the Arboretum, Cherry Hill Gate, and Rock Chapel, as well as two canoe launch sites: Princess Point & Valley Inn.
 These lead to 27km of trails within the sanctuaries with links to multiple other regional trails.
 A fee of $1/hour is required at all trailheads and $3/hour at the Arboretum, excluding special events.
 The machines do not provide change and accept cash only.
 An RBG membership provides free parking at the trailheads.